If you’ve ever had a hankering to make your own electronics, then buying an Arduino board and getting stuck into a tutorial is a good place to start.

-Adding new features to the board can be straightforward, with the easiest option being to use a shield, an expansion board that slots directly into the Arduino's pin headers.
-Shields can add an array of features, ranging from Zigbee wireless connectivity or an SD card reader.
+Adding new features to the board can be straightforward, with the easiest option being to use a shield, an expansion board that slots directly into the Arduino’s pin headers.
+Arduino shields can add an array of features, ranging from Zigbee wireless connectivity or an SD card reader.

-You'll also need to pick up the electronic components you want to interact with.
-For newcomers there are many different starter packs available that bundle together an Uno with LEDs, motors, resistors, capacitors, sensors, push buttons and everything else you need to get started.
-You won't even need to bust out the soldering iron to piece these together, as you can use a breadboard, a plug board that allows electronic components to be easily wired together into circuits with the Arduino.
+You’ll also need to pick up the electronic components you want to interact with.
+For newcomers, there are many different starter kits available that bundle together an Uno with LEDs, motors, resistors, capacitors, sensors, push buttons and everything else you need to get started.
+You won’t even need to bust out the soldering iron to piece these together, as you can use a breadboard, a plugboard that allows electronic components to be easily wired together into circuits with the Arduino.

 If you want to see what’s possible using Arduino, then check out the official Project Hub, where you’ll find stair-climbing robots, Harry Potter’s Sorting Hat brought to life, IoT-enabled hydroponic farms, a personal healthcare assistant powered by Amazon Alexa, drones, nightmarish hexapod robots, ultrasonic mapping tools, home automation kits, a picture that changes to reflect the weather — the list goes on.

 While an Uno board is relatively affordable, the price can quickly mount.
-Fancier boards, like the Arduino Robot can sell for more than €150, and an official starter kit with everything you need to get started is €80, and if you get hooked, you're likely to continue to accrue new hardware.
-As mentioned, there is a plethora of clone boards out there that are much cheaper, though it is worth checking they are 100% compatible before buying.
+Fancier boards, like the Arduino Robot, can sell for more than €150, and an official starter kit with everything you need to get started is €80, and if you get hooked, you’re likely to continue to accrue new hardware.
+If the Uno is too large there’s always its little brother the Arduino Nano, which packs much of the same functionality of the Uno into a chewing gum-sized package.
+As mentioned, there are a plethora of clone boards out there that are much cheaper, though it is worth checking they are 100% compatible before buying.